10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-The Pareas slug-eating family has 27 members, and the white-spotted slug snake is the most common member in Thailand.
-Spotted slug-eating snakes are easy to recognise thanks to their round, black eyes, and a neck collar that varies from cream to light orange.
-They have a pink tongue, but elsewhere, it’s a pure stony colour, with grey, black and white alternating like a dark mosaic.
-Their maximum length is 47cm.
+The Pareas slug-eater genus has 27 members, and the white-spotted slug snake is the most common member in Thailand.
+Spotted slug-eating snakes (Pareas margaritophorus) are easy to recognise thanks to their round, black eyes, and a neck collar that varies from cream to light orange.
+They have a pink tongue, but elsewhere, they’re a pure stony colour, with grey, black and white alternating like a dark mosaic.

 8 Yellow-striped trinket snake